TheAfroOfDoom/the-first-omnic-crisis/README.md

 Contains the functions within the "The First Omnic Crisis" adventure map (Minecraft).

 ## To-Do
-    - Complete README.md's for everything other than the AI folder.
+    - Complete README.md's for the move and turn-on folders.
-        - Attacks up to and including Overheat folder completed.

 ## Enemies